Palamedes Palamedesz. (I): Life

 His father had married Maeijken van Naerssen in Leith on 6 June 1601.
 The couple had three children: Guilliaem (or William) (1601-1688), who became a tailor, Anthonie (1602-1673), who became a painter, and Palamedes.
 After Palamedes was born, the family left Scotland and established themselves in Delft in the Dutch Republic where the boys grew up.
 The early biographer Arnold Houbraken mentions that he was so talented that he became a master without having had a master, and only practised by copying the works of Esaias van de Velde, which he did so well that he became very well known.
 Contrary to this story, it is more likely that he was taught by his older brother Anthonie.

-He entered the Delft Guild of St. Luke in 1627.
+He became a member of the Guild of St. Luke of Delft in 1627.
 When Palamedes and his brother Anthonie were registered with the Guild, they received the discounted entry fee reserved for residents of the city, which suggests that their father had lived in Delft before leaving for Scotland, possibly as a Protestant fugitive from the Spanish Inquisition in his native Flanders.

 His brother became a respected portrait and genre painter.
 Palamedes was described as short, hunchbacked and ugly.
 He married Maria Ewouts van Schravesande in Delft on 19 January 1630 (died 1695).
 His wife was the daughter of a wealthy family.
 The pair were the parents of Palamedes Palamedesz.
 (III) (1631-1683) who was a painter.

 He spent time in Antwerp in 1631 and returned to Delft in 1632.
 His motto was "nog eerst te zullen beginnen" ("yet to start first").
 He died at age 33 and was buried on 26 March 1638 in Delft.